SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.ProcessAutomation.ProcessAutomationOptions-name.md

 ---
-uid: uid: Protocol.ProcessAutomation.ProcessAutomationOptions.ProcessAutomationOption-name
+uid: Protocol.ProcessAutomation.ProcessAutomationOptions.ProcessAutomationOption-name
 ---

 # name attribute

-Name of the option so the client can identify it.
+Specifies the name of the option, which is used by the client to identify it.

 ## Content Type